 Table 4 presents the main results.
-The estimated model shows that clustering increased coverage dramatically, from only 0.28 in the unclustered regime to 0.70 in the clustered regime.
-This implies severe mismeasurement of standard errors prior to the adoption of clustering, with fewer than one in three published studies reporting confidence intervals covering the true effect.
-Note that while coverage improves substantially, it still remains, at 0.70, below nominal coverage of 0.95 due to selective publication.
+The estimated model shows that clustering increased coverage dramatically, from only 0.36 in the unclustered regime to 0.72 in the clustered regime.
+This implies severe mismeasurement of standard errors prior to the adoption of clustering, with only a little more than one in three published studies reporting confidence intervals covering the true effect.
+Note that while coverage improves substantially, it still remains, at 0.72, below nominal coverage of 0.95 due to selective publication.